vestrel00/contacts-android/DEV_NOTES.md

 First, consumers are not allowed to create immutable entities.
 Those must come from the API itself to ensure data integrity.
 Whether or not we will change this in the future is debatable =)

-Creating mutable entities (e.g. `MutableContact`) are done my constructing an instance using the default no-parameter constructor.
+Creating mutable entities (e.g. `MutableContact`) are done by constructing an instance using the default no-parameter constructor.
 Then, the individual attributes / properties are set afterwards (Kotlin's `apply` comes in handy here).
 The constructor is made internal so that consumers do not have the option to set read-only and private or internal variables such as `id` and `rawId`.